Bismarck man arrested for Mandan burglaries

-A Bismarck man is in custody on suspicion of burglary and other charges stemming from reports of Mandan apartment building break-ins the last two months.
+A Bismarck man was arrested on suspicion of burglary and other charges stemming from reports of Mandan apartment building break-ins the last two months.

 Baker mainly targeted storage and maintenance rooms, authorities allege.
 Police identified him through video surveillance and by identifying similar methods used to obtain entry to the rooms, Flaten said.